slu-dss/research-02/README.md

 1. Construct file paths in `R` in a way that ensures maximum reproducibility.
 2. Construct data frames from a variety of raw data sources including `.rda`, `.csv`, various statistical package data sets, and Excel workbooks.
-3. Identy common issues with Excel workbooks and modify their input into `R` to address these issues.
+3. Identify common issues with Excel workbooks and modify their input into `R` to address these issues.

 ### Lesson Quick Start
 #### Install Necessary Packages